Nada-saad635/ruby-challenges/fibonacci_sequence/Readme.md

 - 2 + 3 = 5
 - 3 + 5 = 8

-## How to Use the Code

 ## Customizing the Output
 You can modify the variable `n` to generate more or fewer Fibonacci numbers.
-For example, to generate the first 15 numbers, change `n` to 15:
+For example, to generate the first 11 numbers, change `n` to 11: